Resources

 |

-This is the same as DAF but represents donations advised
+This is the same as FOUNDATION but represents donations advised

-by exactly one donor.
-When donations from this single
+by exactly one advisor.
+When donations designated by this single

 issue a warning.
-Donations from these donors are
+Revenue from these sources is

-subject to the 2 percent limit and as long as each donor
+subject to the 2 percent limit and as long as each advisor

 |